roshdology123/CRUDAPI/README.md

 ## 5 - Student Service (Service Layer)
 Class respoonsible for business logic

+Notes:
-Note: The project runs on port 8091 you can change it from application.properties file
+1 - The project runs on port 8091 you can change it from application.properties file 2 - if you want to run the project you have to change application.properties file to your OWN settings 3 - I used postgresql as my database
+4 -  api path api/v1/student